Compressors, Fans & Blowers – Basic Understanding

 The air flow required in the process along with required outlet pressure are key factors determining the selection of type and size of a fan.
 Fan enclosure and duct design also determine how efficiently they can work.

 Blower is equipment or a device which increases the velocity of air or gas when it is passed through equipped impellers.
 They are mainly used for flow of air/gas required for exhausting, aspirating, cooling, ventilating, conveying etc. Blower is also commonly known as Centrifugal Fans in industry.
-In a blower the inlet pressure is low and is higher at the outlet.
-The kinetic energy of the blades increases pressure of the air at the outlet.
+In a blower, the inlet pressure is low and is higher at the outlet.
+The kinetic energy of the blades increases the pressure of the air at the outlet.
 Blowers are mainly used in industries for moderate pressure requirements where the pressure is more than the fan and less than the compressor.

 Types of Blowers: Blowers can also be classified as Centrifugal and Positive displacement blowers.
-Like fans, blowers use blades in various designs such backward curved, forward curved and radial.
+Like fans, blowers use blades in various designs such as backward curved, forward curved and radial.
 They are mostly driven by electric motor.
 They can be single or multistage units and use high speed impellers to create velocity to air or other gases.

 Positive displacement blowers are similar to PDP pumps, which squeezes fluid that in turn increases pressure.
 This kind of blower is preferred over a centrifugal blower where high pressure is required in a process.